 - "As they’re so small, collectively microbeads have a huge surface area.
 This allows them to absorb large quantities of toxins and other pollutants.
 Once they’re out in the wild, microbeads can also be easily ingested by marine animals."

 What's being done?The US has signed a bill into law that will keep microbeads in the US out of the Great Lakes.
 Here is a short article by Rich McCormick from The Verge Dec 2015, on the passing of the law.In Canada, plastic microbeads that are less than or equal to 5MM in size have been added to the Toxic Substances List.
-Legislation has been proposed as follows:
+Legislation was proposed as follows:

 - "The Government of Canada wishes to inform you of the publication of the proposed Microbeads in Toiletries Regulations pursuant to subsection 93(1) of the Canadian Environmental Protection Act, 1999.
 The proposed Regulations would phase in prohibitions for the manufacture, import, sale or offer for sale of toiletries that contain plastic microbeads including non-prescription drugs and natural health products.